Homeschool food preparation begins with a plan.

 Throw in a couple cans of peeled and chopped tomatoes.
-1-15 ounce can tomato sauce is sufficient, but I like adding more veggies (or fruit!) to dinner.
+Just one 15 ounce can of tomato sauce is sufficient.

 Just cause it says, add salt, though, doesn’t mean you have to add it.
-No matter the recipe, no one has to add salt, though a little bit emphasizes the natural flavor.
-I haven’t taken that dietary suggestion to heart yet: low sodium.
-Having said that, I am generally unaccustomed to high sodium foods from boxes.
-Because I rarely buy them, and when I purchase a take-out pizza, I find the salt intake overwhelming.
+No matter the recipe, no one has to add salt, though a little bit enhances the natural flavor.

 Let this sauce simmer while you pull out the chicken breasts.

 Bake a few chicken breasts in oven till cooked through.
-Add more flavor by covering them with tandoori masala if you’ve bought out the spice aisle.
+Add more flavor by covering them with tandoori masala.
 Cut them into bite-sized chunks and add them to the sauce to soak.